 Restorative Justice is a mindset shift that requires diligence for adoption, implementation, and adaptation.
 This change in mindset is essential to creating truly restorative school communities, where the focus is on relationships, collaboration, and engagement among students, staff, families, and the greater school community.
-MCPS has brought districtwide training to all school-based staff members in the fundamentals of Restorative Justice, for the 2021-2022 school year.
+MCPS has brought districtwide training to all school-based staff members in the fundamentals of Restorative Justice, for the 2022-2023 school year.

 Middle schools and high schools will each have a designated Restorative Practices team in their building to continue the professional development, implementation and evaluation of Restorative Justice throughout the school year.
-Additionally, through a grant received in partnership with the RAND corporation, MCPS is concluding a comprehensive three-year research study with 43 schools at the elementary and secondary levels that provided training, modeling, coaching, and feedback to support the adoption of the Restorative Justice mindset and the implementation of Restorative Practices.
-The data and experience we have generated through this practice and research have led us to develop our robust, comprehensive districtwide model that we are embarking on this year.